-Bring some positivity to your space with Jess Duncan’s sentiment banner, in association with Tick Tock Tea
+Bring some positivity to your space with Jess Duncan’s sentiment banner.

-Good things do take time – such as that super-ambitious project, a beautifully-decorated cake, or the perfectly-brewed cup of tea.
-We’ve teamed up with our friends at Tick Tock Tea to bring you this jazzy banner, guaranteed to bring good vibes and positivity.
+Good things do take time – such as that super-ambitious project or a beautifully-decorated cake but this project is an exception.
+This jazzy banner, guaranteed to bring good vibes and positivity, is super simple but has maximum impact.
 Customise however you want – add more pom poms, switch up the colours and fabrics – and display your favourite quote or song lyric.

 Taut fabrics such as canvas work better for the actual banner.
 For the triangle contrast piece, any good quality cotton fabric will do.
 You can find a great choice of felt and glitter fabric at either www.paper-and-string.net or www.cloudcraft.co.uk.